dre0dru/LocalStorage/Packages/LocalStorage/README.md

 Unity 2020.1+

 ## Features
-- Two generic classes for with configuration options for data read/write and serialization/deserialization via file system or player prefs.
+- Two generic classes with configuration options for data read/write and serialization/deserialization via file system or player prefs.
 - Simple file provider that just reads/writes data.
 - Data transformations that allow to preprocess data on read/write:
   - `IDataTransform` that uses `AES` encryption to encrypt/decrypt data.